xmohammad1/marzban-template/SET_DNS_Linux.md

-# Setting Google DNS on Ubuntu 22.04
+# Setting DNS on Ubuntu 22.04

 This guide demonstrates how to configure Google DNS servers on Ubuntu 22.04 using both Netplan and systemd-resolved.